guomc9/STIVE/README.md

-# Shaping a Stabilized Video by Mitigating Unintended Changes for Concept-Enhanced Text-Guided Video Editing
+# Shaping a Stabilized Video by Mitigating Unintended Changes for Text-Guided Video Editing

 ## Get started